 - Power tools: This type of kit features a collection of the most common power tools, including cordless drills, power drivers, circular saws, and reciprocating saws.
 In addition to these essential power tools, larger kits also include flashlights, oscillating tools, and even blowers.

 - Bicycles: Designed to handle simple and advanced bike repairs, bicycle kits boast specialized tools such as hex wrenches, chain tools, pedal wrenches, and spoke cassette lockring tools.
-These specialty tools facilitate such maintenance and repair jobs as changing a tire tube, removing a bottom bracket, adjusting seat height, and repairing a broken chain.
+These specialty tools facilitate such maintenance and repair jobs such as changing a tire tube, removing a bottom bracket, adjusting seat height, and repairing a broken chain.

-Home tool kits use durable metals—like steel or a steel alloy—and plastics that vary depending on the specific kit type.
+Home tool kits use durable metals—like steel or a steel alloy—and plastics that vary in strength depending on the specific kit type.
 Wrenches, pliers, screwdrivers, Allen wrenches, and socket wrenches in home tool, auto, and bicycle kits are commonly made of cobalt or chromoly steel.
 These alloys are harder and can withstand metal-on-metal contact without stripping or breaking.

 Gardening tools that must endure damp and wet environments typically consist of polished stainless steel, which is very hard and resists rust and corrosion from water and moisture.
-Most hand tools have molded plastic handles with rubberized grips that make them comfortable to hold, whether digging a hole for a tomato plant or tightening a bolt on a brake caliper.
+Most hand tools have molded plastic handles with rubberized grips that make them comfortable to hold, whether the user is digging a hole for a tomato plant or tightening a bolt on a brake caliper.